 Their blooms vary from whites to pinks to orange; some bloom early spring while others bloom in summer.
 Some are quite fragrant.
 Their flowers are tubular and showy with flaring petals and long stamens.
 The native azaleas have exceptional fall color before their leaves drop for the winter.
 Some bloom before the leaves re-emerge, and stand out brightly against the backdrop of a landscape slowly waking up from winter.

 Plant several kinds of azaleas for a season long display of blooms and color through the fall.
 Never collect plants from the wild.
 Always buy nursery propagated plants.

 Please note we do not have all species at all times.
-As of April 2021 we have most of these, in one gallon containers.
 Start small for best success and adaptation to your soil.
 We do NOT have R. vaseyi.

 Sweet Azalea (R. arborescens): Blooms white June into Early July.
 Fragrant clove –like scent.
 Fall color orange to crimson.